danczw/RidicuLink/README.md

-# LINFLUENC - LinkedIn posts NLP bot
+# LINFLUENC - social media NLP bot

 Be active to LinkedIn using computer generated posts via gpt3: